Abreaction: Psychoanalytic origins

-The concept of abreaction may have actually been initially formulated by Freud's mentor, Josef Breuer; but it was in their joint work of 1895, Studies on Hysteria, that it was first made public to denote the fact that pent-up emotions associated with a trauma can be discharged by talking about it.
+The concept of abreaction may have been initially formulated by Freud's mentor, Josef Breuer; but it was in their joint work of 1895, Studies on Hysteria, that it was first made public to denote the idea that pent-up emotions associated with a trauma could be discharged by talking about it.
 The release of strangulated affect by bringing a particular moment or problem into conscious focus, and thereby abreacting the stifled emotion attached to it, formed the cornerstone of Freud's early cathartic method of treating hysterical conversion symptoms.
 For instance, they believed that pent-up emotions associated with trauma can be discharged by talking about it.

-Freud and Breur, however, did not treat the spontaneous emotional reliving of traumatic event as curative.
+Freud and Breur, however, did not treat the spontaneous emotional reliving of traumatic events as curative.
 They instead described abreaction as the full emotional and motoric response to a traumatic event necessary in adequately relieving a person of being repetitively and unpredictably assailed by the trauma's original and unmitigated emotional intensity.
 Although the element of surprise is not compatible with Freud's approach to therapy, other theorists consider that, in abreaction, it is an important part of analytic technique.

 Early in his career, psychoanalyst Carl Jung expressed interest in abreaction, or what he referred to as trauma theory, but later decided it had limitations in treatment of neurosis.
 Jung said:

 Though traumata of clearly aetiological significance were occasionally present, the majority of them appeared very improbable.
 Many traumata were so unimportant, even so normal, that they could be regarded at most as a pretext for the neurosis.
 But what especially aroused my criticism was the fact that not a few traumata were simply inventions of fantasy and had never happened at all.